splunk/public-o11y-docs/gdi/opentelemetry/install-the-collector.rst

     <h2>Configuration files<a name="otel-config-options" class="headerlink" href="#otel-config-options" title="Permalink to this headline">¶</a></h2>
   </embed>

-See :ref:`the default configuration <otel-configuration-ootb>` to learn about the basic structure of the Collector's configuration file.
-It also contains an example valid for most environments.

-You can also use these configurations to change the default settings in each Collector package:
+Use these configurations to change the default settings in each Collector package:

 * Kubernetes: :ref:`Helm configuration <otel-kubernetes-config>`, :ref:`advanced config <otel-kubernetes-config-advanced>`, and :ref:`log config <otel-kubernetes-config-logs>`
 * :ref:`otel-linux-config`